Hedgehogues/BK-tree/README.md

 * [umahmood](https://github.com/umahmood/bktree/blob/master/bktree.go)
 * [vy](https://github.com/vy/bk-tree)

 My implementation was made agatan-style code.
 I modified these sources and made more speedly used map.

+These trees can be used for fuzzy information retrieval, as well as for other data analysis tasks.
+For example, these trees are closely related to the kNN algorithm.

 # BK-деревья